craigmdennis/localwhistler.com/README.md

 ## Building
 - Run `grunt build` to compile templates, minify and concat as well as other cool stuff.

+## Updating Wordpress
+- Update the `wp` submodule and then commit that using GIT
+- Update plugins locally (of you have issues then consult http://www.smashingmagazine.com/2014/05/08/proper-wordpress-filesystem-permissions-ownerships/ )

 ## Releasing
 Please use the [changelog syntax][1] in commit messages
 - Run `grunt bump-only:minor` to version the new release